cloudflare/cloudflare-docs/content/workers/wrangler/deprecations.md

 - **`zone_id`**: _string_, deprecated

-  The `zone_id` field is deprecated, and will be removed in a future release.
+  The `zone_id` field is deprecated and will be removed in a future release.
 It is now inferred from `route`/`routes`, and optionally from `dev.host` when using `wrangler dev`.
 This also makes it simpler to deploy a single Worker to multiple domains.

 - **`build.upload`**: _object_, deprecated

-  The `build.upload` field is deprecated, and will be removed in a future release.
-It's usage results in a warning with suggestions on rewriting the configuration file to remove the warnings.
+  The `build.upload` field is deprecated and will be removed in a future release.
+Its usage results in a warning with suggestions on rewriting the configuration file to remove the warnings.

-  - `build.upload.main`/`build.upload.dir` are replaced by the `main` fields, and is applicable to both service worker format and modules format Workers.
+  - `build.upload.main`/`build.upload.dir` are replaced by the `main` fields and are applicable to both service worker format and modules format Workers.
-  - `build.upload.rules` is replaced by the `rules` field, and is applicable to both service worker format and modules format Workers.
+  - `build.upload.rules` is replaced by the `rules` field and is applicable to both service worker format and modules format Workers.
-  - `build.upload.format` is no longer specified, and is automatically inferred by `wrangler`.
+  - `build.upload.format` is no longer specified and is automatically inferred by `wrangler`.

 ### Deprecated fields (breaking)